wodby/docker4drupal/README.md

 3\.
 Since containers <a href="https://docs.docker.com/engine/tutorials/dockervolumes/" target="_blank">do not have a permanent storage</a>, directories from the host machine should be mounted: one with your Drupal project and another with database files.
 By default `docroot` and `mariadb` directories will be automatically created in the same directory as the compose file.

 First, let's edit the path to your Drupal project for PHP container.
-Find the following line
+Find the following line in downloaded `drupal-compose.yml` file
 ```yml
 - ./docroot:/var/www/html
 ```